Mark Cuban Warns of Crash that will Kill America’s Colleges

 The government gladly invests taxpayer dollars into student grants and loans.
 This is what has been driving the increase in college tuition bringing it above and beyond the average student and family.

-For teenagers the propaganda is so potent that high school students in many cases have blind optimism that they will land their dream career after college and have the income to easily pay off any loan balances occurred along the way.
+For teenagers, the propaganda is so potent that high school students in many cases have blind optimism that they will land their dream career after college and have the income to easily pay off any loan balances that occurred along the way.